HotCakeX/Harden-Windows-Security/Rationale.md

 [App Control for Business resources](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Introduction) are suitable for both personal users as well as enterprises, businesses and highly secure workstations.

-When a proper WDAC policy is deployed on your device, it will be secure against 99.999% of the threats [^1], either from the Internet or physical.
+When a proper App Control policy is deployed on your device, it will be secure against 99.999% of the threats [^1], either from the Internet or physical.
 It's true that there is no absolute security, but then again there is nothing absolute in the universe either.
 Everything, even the most fundamental physical laws, are and have been subject to change and conditions.

-I've created a PowerShell module called [**WDACConfig**](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDACConfig), designed with the aim of automating Application and File whitelisting in Windows using App Control for Business feature.
-It's an alternative to [WDAC Wizard](https://webapp-wdac-wizard.azurewebsites.net/) which only has a fraction of the features that WDACConfig module offers.
+I've created an application called [**AppControl Manager**](https://github.com/HotCakeX/Harden-Windows-Security/wiki/AppControl-Manager), designed with the aim of automating Application and File whitelisting in Windows using App Control for Business feature.

-Full details, guides and videos available [here on GitHub](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDACConfig) and on [my website.](https://spynetgirl.github.io/WDACConfig%20Module/WDACConfig/)
+Full details, guides and [videos](https://www.youtube.com/watch?v=SzMs13n7elE) available [here on GitHub](https://github.com/HotCakeX/Harden-Windows-Security/wiki/AppControl-Manager) and on [my website.](https://spynetgirl.github.io/AppControl%20Manager/AppControl%20Manager/)

 <br>